unsw-cse-capstone-project/capstone-project-orchid-malevolence/Django_and_vue/readme.md

 1. success, return token
 2. error, will return error msg!
+3. it will create a default collection named  "username's collection"

 your data is a form, it should like this
 ```